 The IRS says 70 percent of U.S. taxpayers qualify for its Free File service, which allows you to have your taxes completed at no cost.
 (Or as the tax agency's website puts it, "for less than a penny.")
 According to the IRS, Free File has saved Americans $1.5 billion in filing fees since its launch in 2003.

-Here's how it works: If your income is $64,000 or less, you file using a free version of popular, commercial tax software such as TurboTax, H&R Block and Jackson Hewitt.
+Here's how it works: If your income is $64,000 or less, you file using a free version of popular, commercial tax software such as TurboTax, H&R Block or Jackson Hewitt.

 What if you earn more than $64,000?
 The free software isn't available to you, but if you're willing to try tackling an old-fashioned tax return on your own, you can use "Free File Fillable Forms."
 (Just try to say that five times fast!)